 Figure 16, the effect of using different air capture devices on solvent drift

 Figure 18 confirms the findings of the previous figure.
-The median diameter of particles emitted from the cooling tower is more than RLS and packed column which corroborates why drift from the cooling tower was more.
+The median diameter of particles emitted from the cooling tower is more than RLS and packed column which explain why drift from the cooling tower was more.